shinsenter/php/README.md

 - `shinsenter/php:8.2-frankenphp` <sup>(1)</sup>
 - `shinsenter/php:8.3-unit-php` <sup>(2)</sup>

-Check our [Docker Hub](https://hub.docker.com/r/shinsenter/php/tags) for all available tags.
+Explore all available tags on our [Docker Hub](https://hub.docker.com/r/shinsenter/php/tags).

-For stable versions you can depend on in production, we also apply version tags on [another repository](https://hub.docker.com/r/shinsenter/php-archives/tags).
+For stable versions suitable for production, we also offer version tags on [another repository](https://hub.docker.com/r/shinsenter/php-archives/tags).

-> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate Docker images built on the Alpine Linux base operating system.
+> 💡 Hint: Docker image tags ending in `-alpine` or `-tidy` indicate images built on the Alpine Linux base OS.
-> These Docker images are lightweight, helping to speed up builds and save bandwidth for your CI/CD pipelines.
+> These images are lightweight, speeding up builds and saving bandwidth for your CI/CD pipelines.

 ### Examples

-You can simply copy and paste one of these `docker run` commands to run a container:
+You can easily run a container by copying and pasting one of these `docker run` commands:

 #### CLI